Fano varieties of cubic fourfolds containing a plane: Introduction

 \begin{thm} If $Y$ is a generic cubic fourfold containing a plane, then $F(Y)$ is isomorphic to a moduli space of stable objects in the derived category $\Db(S,\beta)$ of bounded complexes of $\beta$-twisted coherent sheaves on $S$. \end{thm}

-In the statement, a cubic fourfold $Y$ is meant to be \emph{generic} if the plane sextic $C$ is smooth and the twist $\beta$ is not trivial.
-Each of these two properties is actually satisfied by the cubic fourfolds containing a plane which are in the complement of a countable union of codimension-$1$ subvarieties of $\kc_8$.
-Hence, the cubic fourfolds to which we refer in Theorem \ref{thm:main1} are dense in $\kc_8$ and our result can be regarded as the analogue of Theorem \ref{thm:Hassett}.
+In the statement (an later on), a cubic fourfold $Y$ with a plane is meant to be \emph{generic} if it is in the complement of a countable union of codimension-$1$ subvarieties of $\kc_8$.
+Examples of cubic fourfolds for which Theorem \ref{thm:main1} holds are those that in Section \ref{subsec:bir1} we call \emph{very generic}.
+Roughly speaking, a cubic fourfold $Y$ with a plane is very generic if the algebraic part of $\co^4(Y,\ZZ)$ is the smallest possible.
+As these cubic fourfolds are dense in $\kc_8$, our result can be regarded as the analogue of Theorem \ref{thm:Hassett}.

 The proof of Theorem \ref{thm:main1} will be carried out in Section \ref{sec:iso}.
 We will show that the result could be stated in a more precise but less compact way.
 Indeed, the Mukai vector of the complexes parametrized by the moduli space mentioned in the statement above and the Bridgeland's stability conditions for which they are stable can be explicitly described.